Family Wealth Planning

-A Single Family Office (SFO) is run by a team of expert financial advisors who are entrusted by the family to handle their financial aspects, legal affairs and tax management.
-They charge a higher fees to offer a more personalized service with a high level of control for your family.
+A Single Family Office (SFO) is run by a team of expert financial advisors whom the family trusts to handle their finances, legal affairs, and tax management.
+It charges a higher fee to offer a more personalized service with a high level of control for your family.

-Multifamily offices (MFO) are often opted for by ultra high net worth families who want customized financial, tax, and legal services.
+Multifamily offices (MFO) are often opted for by ultra-high net worth families who want to have customized financial, tax, and legal services.
 They can consist of financial institutions or professionals who provide more expertise in this particular field.

 Financial management advisors, investment advisors, wealth managers – each cover the aspect of giving you financial advice.
-Hence, you may be questioning “How can family wealth planning help your family?”.
+Hence, you may be wondering, “How can family wealth planning help my family?”
 Family wealth management services offer you insights customized to each family member’s personality with the goal to secure your wealth for the future.

 Helping clients start family-focused conversations is key to planning an effective estate or legacy plan.
 Family wealth planners ensure the participation of their client’s family in discussions regarding wealth so that their client’s intentions are communicated clearly.
 Identifying personal values and goals helps the client be in sync with their family’s wishes.
 This makes each member understand and take responsibility for their individual role in the estate plan.